skartknet/UmbracoVSTemplates/Readme.md

 ### Property editor

 It will create the folder structure and basic files to start building a Property Editor.
 This should be created in the `~/App_Plugins` folder.

+### Component

+Creates an Umbraco Component and a ComponentComposer to register it.

+## Coming

+- Connect to a resource (https://our.umbraco.com/documentation/Tutorials/Creating-a-Property-Editor/part-4#create-a-person-resource)